fuse-compound/Fuse.APNS/src/Docs/Guide.md

 ## How this behaves in your app

-Referencing `Fuse.PushNotifications` will do the the following:
+Referencing `Fuse.APNS` will do the the following:

 - When your app starts it registers with APNS.
 As all access is controlled through Apple's certificate system there is no extra info to provide (we will mention server side a bit later)
 - You get a callback telling you if the registration succeeded or failed.